Stax's Account Assurance process applies security controls to all AWS accounts within your AWS organization.

 Service Control Policies

 Service Control Policies (SCPs) govern which services users can access and the actions they can perform.
-SCPs function at the AWS Organization entity level (root, OU or account).
+SCPs function at the AWS Organization entity level (root, organizational unit, or account).

 Within Stax, SCPs called Policies are applied to your Stax Organization and Account Types.
 Stax Policies protect Stax-provisioned resources and configurations that provide critical security services and controls.
 All SCPs applied by Stax are visible in the customer console under the Policies sub-menu in the left-hand navigation pane.

-You can set your own Policies, however, Stax provides a set of mandatory controls by default.
+You can create and apply your own Policies in addition to the mandatory controls Stax applies by default.
 Some examples of mandatory Policies set up by Stax include:

-- Disallow modification to Stax AWS CloudTrail logs
+- Disallow modification of Stax AWS CloudTrail logs

 - Prevent removal of Stax CloudWatch alarms

-- Disallow policy changes to Stax SSM Session Manager configuration preferences
+- Disallow policy changes of Stax SSM Session Manager configuration preferences

-To view the controls applied to your AWS Organization by Stax mandatory Policies, please visit Policies in the customer console.
+To view the controls applied to your AWS Organization by Stax mandatory Policies, visit Policies in the Stax customer console.